DFE-Digital/ucd-manual/README.md

 ### Prerequisite

-Install the long-term support (LTS) version of <a href="https://nodejs.org/en/">Node.js</a>, which includes npm, this is version 18 currently.
+Install the long-term support (LTS) version of <a href="https://nodejs.org/en/">Node.js</a>, which includes npm, ths is version 18 currently.

 ### Cloning and running the application